michaelchen-lab/blog/posts/menucarlo-designing-the-backend.md

 We chose a **relational database** instead of a non-relational one due to the nature of our data.
 Besides general user information (i.e. username and password), we need to store analytics results, business information and data.
 While a non-relational DB might be easier in the early stages, it will become a bottleneck once the application becomes more complex.

 **Django's ORM** has strong support for PostgreSQL.
 While PostgreSQL is largely similar to other relational databases, Django ORM supports most of PostgreSQL's unique features, such as `JSONField`.
+We use `JSONField` quite extensively to store small blocks of data, such as analytics results.

 ## Amazon S3